jaredwray/cacheable/packages/cacheable/README.md

 * `secondary`: The secondary store for the cache (layer 2) usually a persistent cache by Keyv.
 * `nonBlocking`: If the secondary store is non-blocking.
 Default is `false`.
 * `stats`: To enable statistics for this instance.
 Default is `false`.
+* `ttl`: The default time to live for the cache in milliseconds.
+Default is `undefined` which is disabled.

 ## Cacheable Statistics (Instance Only)